benbongalon/ros_arduino_bridge/README.md

 If they turn in the opposite direction, set the motors_reversed parameter in your config file to the opposite of its current setting, then kill and restart the arduino.launch file.

+**NOTE:** If your robot is heavy and reacts slowly, you may need to publish the command multiple times.
+To do so, run:

+    $ ros2 topic pub /cmd_vel geometry_msgs/Twist '{ angular: {z: 0.5} }'

+then hit Ctrl-C to stop sending.

 Stop the robot with the command: